lteresah/AMLS-GraphDatabase/Stage1/README.md

 Having found no _critical_ issue with this model, I proceeded to try and upload my excel file and build the database.

-### 1.2.2: Importing CSVs using the Neo4j Workspace
+### 1.2.2: Figuring out a CSV structure that will work with the database

 My data started off as a [_single_ excel file]() containing columns indicating which ingredients I mixed, in what amount, the temperature of the hotplate when I heated the precursor, how long the precursor was heated, how long the precursor rested for, etc.  This, ultimately, could not be used to populate the database.